aeon

 Aeon supports interacting with the Python interpreter via the following functions:

-native : String -> Bottom
+native : forall a:*, String -> a

-native_import : String -> Bottom
+native_import : forall a:*, String -> a

 let x : {x:Int | x > 0} = native "1+2";